Membership and Membership Contract

 Beneficiaries can, however, exclude individual countries from rights management or limit rights management only to Austria.
 In this case, regional memberships in foreign affiliated societies are possible.

-Global rights management simply makes the most sense for a filmmaker or actor, because in that case, the works or contributions only have to be registered once.
+Global rights management simply makes the most sense for a filmmaker or performing artists in the audiovisual field, because in that case, the works or contributions only have to be registered once.
 In the case of national memberships in several collecting societies, a work must be registered with all of the societies, which is significantly more work for the filmmaker or actor.
 Another advantage of global rights management is that VdFS transfers foreign royalties to the beneficiaries without deducting any fees.

 For example, a director who also works as a screenwriter or film producer can also be a member of Literar Mechana and/or VAM, because these societies represent different beneficiaries (screenwriters, film producers) than VdFS.